s-hamann/ansible-nginx/README.md

 Example Configuration
 ---------------------

-The following is short example for some of the configuration options this role provides:
+The following is a short example for some of the configuration options this role provides:

 ```yaml
 nginx_writable_paths: